Blog

 A Detailed Look at How Modern Laboratory Information Systems Fully Support Quality Control

-Fortunately, the critical importance of quality control is also fully understood by modern laboratory information system vendors who continue to engineer advanced LIS system software capable of supporting and managing the latest and most advanced QC protocols.
+Fortunately, the critical importance of quality control is also fully understood by the best laboratory information system vendors, who continue to engineer advanced LIS software capable of supporting and managing the latest and most advanced QC protocols.

 This blog post will highlight the importance of QC protocols such as the Levey-Jennings Chart and the Westgard Rules and examine how modern laboratory information system software technology fully supports them.
-After that, we’ll look at LigoLab’s Quality Control module (available in the Professional Tier) and explore how it systematically tracks, monitors, and analyzes various aspects of lab workflow, ensuring consistent delivery of accurate, reliable, and timely test results.
+After that, we’ll examine LigoLab’s QC module (available in the Professional Tier) and explore how it systematically tracks, monitors, and analyzes various aspects of clinical lab workflow, ensuring consistent delivery of accurate, reliable, and timely test results.

 How the Levey-Jennings Chart and the Westgard Rules Came to Be